Medications and Drugs

-Conjugated estrogens are a mixture of estrogen hormones.
+Conjugated estrogens and medroxyprogesterone are a mixture of estrogen hormones.
 Estrogen is a female sex hormone produced by the ovaries that is necessary for many processes in the body.

-Together, conjugated estrogens and medroxyprogesterone are used to treat the symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation, and to prevent thinning of the bones (osteoporosis).
+The combination of conjugated estrogens and medroxyprogesterone is used to treat the symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation, and to prevent thinning of the bones (osteoporosis).

-Conjugated estrogens and medroxyprogesterone may also be used for other purposes not listed in this medication guide.
+Conjugated estrogens and medroxyprogesterone may also be used for purposes not listed in this medication guide.